walterhiggins/WMPJS/book-outline.md

 Java has a couple of different Object types but you don't have to worry too much about the differences.
 Still, it's useful to know what the different terms mean.

 ##### Interfaces
 A Java interface is an *Abstract* type.
-That is - it says what the object *should* do but now *how* it should be done.
+That is -- it says what the object *should* do but now *how* it should be done.
 Interfaces are used quite a lot in Java and throughout the Bukkit API.
 For example, the *Recipe* type is an *Interface*.
 It has a single empty method called *getResult()* which should return the Item crafted by the recipe.
 The *Recipe* type has sub-types called *FurnaceRecipe*, *ShapedRecipe* and *ShapelessRecipe* each of which provide their own *getResult()* method implementations.

 In Java, if a method takes an Interface type as a parameter, it will also take any sub-types too.
 That's one of the nice features of Java and Object-Oriented programming.

 ##### Classes
-Classes are like Interfaces except they are *concrete* types.
-That is , they have methods which are not empty.
+Classes are like Interfaces except they are *concrete* types; they have methods which are not empty.
 A Java class is much like a module in JavaScript, it is a way to package up a collection of related functions and variables into a single logical unit.

 ##### Enums
 Enums are like Classes except they are usually just a collection of named properties.
 For example, the *org.bukkit.GameMode* enum has 3 possible values which correspond to the supported game modes in Minecraft: